lerer-veracode/Veracode-manual-for-GitHub/README.md

           curl https://downloads.veracode.com/securityscan/pipeline-scan-LATEST.zip -o veracode.zip
           unzip veracode.zip
       - name: Get policy file
+        # Remove all import policies which are not relevant to your code and
-        # Leave only the line with the policy relevant to your code in the repository
+        # keep only the line with the policy relevant to your code in the repository
         run: |
           curl https://raw.githubusercontent.com/lerer-veracode/policies/main/sec/HighlySensitive.json -o policy.json
           curl https://raw.githubusercontent.com/lerer-veracode/policies/main/sec/High.json -o policy.json